Madeline Orlowski Anderson

 Franciszka and August Orłowski, stepped off the palmerston in Port Chalmers in December 1872 with their baby, Mary.
 Their two-year-old, Franz, died on the voyage.

 Franciszka and August settled in Waihola and had nine more children.
 Madeline's father, John Andrew, was the fourth and the second son.

-When I spoke with Madeline at her Upper Hutt home on 19 June this year she had just come out of hospital.
-We arranged that her daughter, Heather List, would be her voice but was not needed as much as we thought: Madeline still contributed strongly.
+When I spoke with Madeline at her Upper Hutt home she had just come out of hospital.
+We arranged that her daughter, Heather List, would be her voice but was not needed as much as we expected: Madeline still contributed strongly.